What is KiDo?

 KiDo - Art of Natural Relationship

-KiDo is art of natural relationship.
+Art of Natural relationship is based on the development of interaction intelligence.
 Its main principles are awareness, skills and connection.

 Awareness is based on the information we obtain through perception.
-The information we get through perception, builds our understanding of ourselves and the outside world.
+The information we get, builds our understanding of ourselves and the outside world.
 The more aware we are, the better decisions we make.

-Skills are based on mind and body coordination, the ability that we can consciously direct our attention and use our mind and body.
-By understanding our own inner world, we are able to develop our own skills in the best possible way and gain better control over our own lives.
+Skills are based on mind and body coordination.
+By understanding our own inner world and learning to direct our attention consciously, we are able to develop our skills in the best possible way and gain better control over our own lives.

-Connection and understanding it is an essential factor in life and successful operation, because we cannot separate ourselves from the environment.
-We are constantly affected by our environment, so establishing a good connection with it is paramount.
-Connection links things together.
+The connection links things together.
+Understanding it is an essential factor in life and successful operation.
+We can’t separate ourselves from the environment, we are constantly affected by it, so establishing a good connection with it is paramount.